lostintangent/gitdoc/README.md

 - `GitDoc: Disable` - Disables auto-commits.
 This command is only visible when GitDoc is enabled.

+- `GitDoc: Commit` - Manually commits changes.
+This command allows you to trigger a commit without waiting for the auto-commit interval.

 ## Contributed Settings

 The following settings enable you to customize the default behavior of `GitDoc`: